 After a turn through the oven, the sliders are toasty and slightly crisp on the outside, but soft, melty, and just a tad sticky on the inside.
 I dare you to eat just one!

-If you’re like me and can’t get enough melty Swiss cheese, try my Smoked Swiss & Mushroom Grilled Cheese, too!
-It sneaks in a serving of veggies.
+If you’re like me and can’t get enough melty Swiss cheese, try my Smoked Swiss & Mushroom Grilled Cheese or grilled Portobello Burger with Swiss Cheese!

 Hawaiian Roll Ham and Swiss Sliders